maniospas/Blombly/docs/basics/iterables.md

 The above examples do not modify lists during execution.
-To extract while removing data from lists `next` and `pop` operators that extract and remove the first or last list elements respectively.
+To extract data while removing them from lists use the `next` and `pop` operators to obtain the first or last list elements respectively.

-These yield error values if the list is empty, so use the `as` assignment in a loop to extract all list elements.
+These yield error values if the list is empty, so use the `as` assignment to detect whther the list was empty in loops.
 All list modifications are efficient; even front popping with next.

 ```java
 // main.bb